Table of Contents

 Both rescission and challenge are subject to legal time limits.
-Can these time limits be extended by the court when paternity is uncertain and has been uncertain for months?
+Can the court extend these time limits when paternity is uncertain and has been uncertain for months?
 In Andrew R. v.
 Arizona Dep’t of Economic Security, 224 P.3d 950 (2010) the Arizona Court of Appeals addressed this issue.

-In 2008, mother, father and the child moved in with mother’s brother.
+In 2008, mother, father and the child moved in with the mother’s brother.
 Father moved out in mid-March, and a new boyfriend moved in.
 A few weeks later, the occupants were evicted.

-It charged that mother was unable to parent the child due to an unfit home and cocaine abuse.
-ADES also alleged that father was unable to parent the child due to substance abuse.
+It charged that the mother was unable to parent the child due to unfit home and cocaine abuse.
+ADES also alleged that the father was unable to parent the child due to drug addiction.

-At the hearing, the juvenile court found the child dependent as to mother.
+At the hearing, the juvenile court found the child dependent as to the mother.
 The court issued a preliminary protective order placing the child in the legal custody of ADES and the physical custody of mother’s mother (grandmother).

 On April 28, 2008, the juvenile court held a dependency hearing regarding father.
 He admitted that he might not be the child’s biological father.
-However, he argued that he was the child’s legal father because of the acknowledgement of paternity.
+However, he argued that he was the child’s legal father because of the acknowledgment of paternity.
 Father asked for a lot of visitation with the child.
 He also participated in parent aide services, substance abuse assessment/treatment, and substance abuse testing.